Loma Vista Recordings: Awards

-Ghost won a Grammy for Best Metal Performance for their song 'Cirice' in 2016.
+Ghost won a Grammy for Best Metal Performance for its song "Cirice" in 2016.

-Sylvan Esso was nominated for a Best Dance Album Grammy in 2017.
+Sylvan Esso was nominated for a Best Dance Album Grammy in 2017 for their album What Now.

-At the 61st Annual Grammy Awards, St. Vincent's Masseduction won the award for Best Recording Package and Best Rock Song for its title track and was also nominated for the Best Alternative Music Album.
+At the 61st Annual Grammy Awards, St. Vincent's Masseduction won the award for Best Recording Package and Best Rock Song for its title track.
+It was also nominated for Best Alternative Music Album.

+In 2024, Killer Mike swept the hip-hop category at the 66th Grammy Awards, winning for his single "Scientists & Engineers" (featuring Andre 3000) and his album Michael.